 Come out, come out, wherever you are!
 Summer has ceased, and fall is fresh!
 With cooler temperatures and oh-so-many fun and exciting things to do, fall in Lafayette is prime time for festivals, food, music, cultural events, and outdoor activities.
 Join us, and we guarantee you will fall in love with Lafayette!

 Music, dance, eat, repeat!
 There are few things our community loves more than sharing the celebration of our unique culture through the spice of our cuisine and the music and dancing that has made us famous worldwide.
-So put on those dancing shoes, tuck into a feast of Cajun and Creole culinary delights, and toast the good life, Acadiana-style, at these fall festivals.
+So put on those dancing shoes, tuck into a feast of Cajun and Creole culinary delights, and toast the good life, Lafayette-style, at these fall festivals.

-Celebrating 40 years of culture and Zydeco.
+Celebrating over 40 years of culture and Zydeco.
 The Original Southwest Louisiana Zydeco Music Festival takes place in Opelousas, acknowledged as the town where Zydeco began.
 The world's largest Zydeco and LaLa music festival celebrate the spicy culture of Louisiana Creoles by spotlighting both seasoned and new Zydeco artists and the region's rich heritage.

 Go with the flow down one of Lafayette's most picturesque bayous.
 This annual celebration of Bayou Vermilion begins at historic Vermilionville and continues downriver for about ten miles to Southside Park.
 Attendees can rent a canoe or kayak or bring their paddle craft or motorized boat to join the parade.
 Costume and other contests add to the fun!
 And, of course, there is food, music, and dancing.

 Put on by the Asociación Cultural Latino-Acadiana, the Latin Music Festival is a free, family-friendly festival promoting multiculturalism and awareness of the rich heritage of Acadiana's Latinx community.